SeleniumHQ/www.seleniumhq.org/src/main/rst/03_selenium_ide.rst

 |pause resume|
     Pause/Resume:  Allows stopping and re-starting of a running test case.
 |step|
-    Step:  Allows one to "step" through a test case by running it one command at a time.
+    Step:  Allows you to "step" through a test case by running it one command at a time.
 Use for debugging test cases.
 |testrunner|
     TestRunner Mode:  Allows you to run the test case in a browser loaded with